 While I have had success in getting prosecutors to drop cases at the prefiling stage, this is only possible when certain factors are present.
-One such factor is an absence of injury to the alleged victim, as this makes it very difficult for the prosecutors to litigate a domestic violence case.
+One such factor is an absence of injury to the alleged victim, as this makes it very difficult for prosecutors to prosecute a domestic violence case.

 This is particularly true if the alleged victim changes their story and claims that the accused did not commit an act of domestic violence.

-Any inconsistency in the alleged victim's statement is a red flag, and often results in a dismissal of the case.
+Any inconsistency in the alleged victim's statement is a red flag and often results in a dismissal of the case.
 However, if someone violently struck another person and there's a visible injury present, then there's a greater than 95 percent chance that the case will be filed; one of the only exceptions is when the defendant has a solid self-defense claim.

 Is Self-Defense Ever A Viable Defense In A Domestic Violence Case?